appdotnet/api-spec/resources/subscriptions.md

 > 0x12fh47djtufhdjfu85e

 Once we verify your subscription, your original subscription request will return with a ```201 Created``` if successful or an appropriate HTTP error.
-If the subscription was succesful, the response will include a ```Location``` header representing the newly created subscription.
+If the subscription was successful, the response will include a ```Location``` header representing the newly created subscription.

 ##### Receive an update